Matt Vickers: In government: first term (2019–2024)

 He was elected as MP for Stockton South at the 2019 general election with a majority of 5,260.
 The seat had previously been held by Labour's Paul Williams.
-From March 2020 to 16 January 2021, Vickers sat on the Committee on the Future Relationship with the European Union.
+Vickers has served on a number of House of Commons Select Committees, including the Levelling Up, Housing and Communities Committee, the Home Affairs Select Committee, the Justice Select Committee, the Petitions Committee and the Committee on the Future Relationship with the European Union Committee.